COVID-19 Vaccine and Children

-For the Pfizer and Moderna vaccines, two doses are required.
-For the Pfizer vaccine, dose 2 should be given 21 days after dose 1, for the Moderna vaccine, dose 2 should be given 28 days after dose 1.
+For the Pfizer vaccine, two doses are required.
+Dose 2 should be given 21 days after dose 1.

 Most people report no or mild side effects from dose 1 and more noticeable side effects after dose 2.
 Of those who experienced side effects, the most common include fatigue, headache, soreness at the site of injection or muscle/joint aches.
 Less than 2% of participants experienced a fever.
 Most people who experienced side effects said they went away after 48 hours.